-601 BIBLE I. The Covenants and Dispensations.
+601 BIBLE I. The Covenants and Dispensations, and Special Bible Lectures.
 This course is introductory to the general study of the Scriptures, and is a thorough presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the Divine Revelation.
+The Special Bible Lectures are included in the course.